What is EGFR and the EGFR gene?

 EGFR stands for epidermal growth factor receptor.
 EGFR is a protein expressed on the surface of cells.
 It is most commonly found on cells on the skin, although it can be found elsewhere in the body.
-An EGFR mutation (or biomarker) can negatively affect how the EGFR protein functions.
+The EGFR gene is responsible for providing a blueprint, so cells can create the EGFR protein on a cell’s surface, and an EGFR mutation (also known as a biomarker or tumor marker) can negatively affect how the EGFR protein functions.

 How the EGFR mutation works

 EGFR’s job is to help cells grow and divide.
-In the case of EGFR-positive non small cell lung cancer (NSCLC), a mutation, or damage, in a gene causes the EGFR to remain stuck in the “on” position.
+In the case of EGFR-positive non small cell lung cancer (NSCLC), a mutation, or damage, in the EGFR gene causes the EGFR protein to remain stuck in the “on” position.
 This “drives” abnormal cell growth, which is what cancer is.

 EGFR is important in many cancers, including lung cancer.
 It was the first biomarker identified as a potential “target” for personalized treatments in lung cancer.
 EGFR-positive lung cancer is more common in certain populations, such as:

 - people who have never smoked or only smoked a little.

 - people with lung adenocarcinoma